Georgia Douglas Johnson, Harlem Renaissance Poet & Playwright

 Though she often lacked material support, Georgia never gave up on the creative fire that was inside her soul nor her commitment to encouraging other artists in their endeavors.

-Bronze by Georgia Douglas Johnson on Amazon
+Georgia Douglas Johnson as playwright

 Later in her life, Georgia moved in with Henry Lincoln, Jr. and his wife.
 Her last collection of poetry was published in 1962.
 Share My World reflected her life experience and wisdom.
 Despite the challenges she faced, Georgia continued to be generous to fellow artists, and an enthusiast of all things literary and artistic.